 From an Ayurvedic perspective, what is the best way to consume salt?

 1) Avoid refined salt and processed foods laden with refined salt.
 When refined salts are ingested, sodium levels rise as potassium, magnesium and calcium fall.
 The excess sodium on the outside of the cell osmotically pulls fluid (water) along with potassium, calcium and magnesium out of the cell.
-This can cause a severe state of cellular dehydration that cannot be remedied by drinking water.4 Instead, use a form of rock salt like Pink Himalayan Salt, Celtic Sea Salt or even Indian Black Salt or Soma Salt.9
+This can cause a severe state of cellular dehydration that cannot be remedied by drinking water.4 Instead, use a form of rock salt like Pink Himalayan Salt, Celtic Sea Salt or even Indian Black Salt or Soma Salt with your water.9

 2) Use salt in your diet; it is necessary.
 Just use it in moderation.
 A good rule of thumb is ¼ teaspoon for every 64 ounces of water you drink.
 Vatas may take in a little more, particularly during the Vata season.
 If you have concerns about blood pressure, purchase a blood pressure cuff and monitor your BP as you increase your salt consumption.
 Personally, I have always tended to eat a lot of salt, and I have never had an issue with blood pressure.
 In fact, in Ayurveda, we treat certain forms of hypertension with salt because salt can soften hardened arteries and other tissues in the body.
 Please consult a professional as you increase salt levels if you have hypertension.